qbead/qbeadWebsite/content/book/dancing.md

 ## Linear motion: A Three Line Dance

 We’ve talked about motion in one dimension (1D), but we don’t live and move and dance on a single line.
 We’re free to go forwards and back, left and right, up and down, and even along curves.
-Instead of one line, we can represent our everyday motions by moving along three lines.
+Instead of one line, we can represent our everyday motions as the movement along three lines.
 We call this three dimensional (3D) motion.
 When we move, or when the SpinWheel moves, we are travelling in 3D space.
 Inside your SpinWheel is a motion sensor that can tell when the SpinWheel moves.

 ::: further-reading